Stacking MOTS-c & Tesamorelin with Retatrutide

 | Difficulty | Advanced |

 This is an advanced-level protocol.
-It assumes consistent training (4+ days per week), adequate protein intake, and discipline with multi-compound stacks.
+It assumes consistent training (4+ days per week), adequate protein intake, and comfort with multi-compound stacks.
 For a simpler starting point, see the Retatrutide + NAD+ support protocol.

 The Problem with GLP-1 Monotherapy